TemirlanTech/TemirlanTech/README.md

 ### Hey, I'm Temirlan 👋
+I'm turning into 20 soon.
-I'm 19.
-I'm beginning to have any of digital experienced.
+I'm beginning to have any of digital experienced. 😏
-I want to learn and create project.
-I do my best 😃
+I want to learn and create project. 😃

 ## 🎒 Skills & Experiences
 * 💻 HTML | CSS | JS
 * ⚛️ React
 * 🐍 Python
+*

 ## ✨ Fun Facts
 * Naruto is my favorite anime.